dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-05-07

 - [HEXAGONMI](#hexagonmi)
-  - Returned the bug #29854 related with poor die face surface, more explainations are needed
+  - Returned the bug #29854 related with poor die face surface, more explanations are needed
   - Investigated the bug #29934 related with Mirror DA material assignment (Adrian)
   - Investigated the bug #29928 related with fixed part moved in Mirror DA (Muhammad)
   - Investigated the bug #29937 related with thickness direction for solid part in 3AW (Adrian)